How to Dye Eggs with Food Coloring

-- Hard boil the eggs, if desired.
+- Have your child help you hard boil the eggs, if desired.
 Let cool.

 - Rinse the eggs.

-- To make a batch of one color dye, have your child measure a 1/2 cup of warm water into a cup.
+- To make a batch of one color dye, have your child measure out half a cup of warm water.

 - Ask him to add 1 teaspoon vinegar (the vinegar helps the dye work its way into the shell).

-- Assist your child in adding 10 drops of food coloring to the container.
+- Have your child in add 10 drops of food coloring to the container.
 Stir with the spoon.

-- Help your child add an egg to the dye cup.
+- Encourage your child add an egg to the dye cup.

-- You and your child should occasionally stir the dye and check to see if the egg color is approaching your child's desired hue.
+- Your child should occasionally stir the dye and check to see if the egg color is approaching your his desired hue.
 A light color typically takes five minutes, while a dark color takes about ten minutes.

 - Repeat the process for other colors.
 Once a dye cup is created, it can be used for multiple eggs.